Cluster sizes in subcritical soft Boolean models: Introduction

 Another generalisation of Gilbert's model is to replace the hard-threshold condition and instead connect any pair of vertices with a probability determined by a non-increasing function of the distance of the vertices.
 This was introduced in continuum percolation under the name \emph{(Poisson) random connection model} in~\cite{Penrose1991, Penrose1996} and further studied in~\cite{Meester1995,MeesterPenroseSarkar1997}.
 The generalised connection mechanism particularly includes connection functions that decay polynomially.
+Since we are particularly interested in these long-range effects coming from a connection function that decays polynomially in the distance, we will stick with the name of long-range percolation throughout the paper.
 The idea of connecting any pair of vertices with a probability given by a negative power of their spatial distance was first introduced in~\cite{Schulman1983} as a lattice model that exhibits a non-trivial percolation phase transition even in dimension \(d=1\).
-More precisely, any pair of lattice points is connected independently with a probability decaying polynomially in the distance of the vertices with exponent \(\delta>1\), and there is a non-trivial phase transition \(\beta_c\in(0,\infty)\) in dimension \(d=1\) if and only if \(\delta\leq 2\), see~\cite{NewmanSchulman1986,DCGT2019}.
+More precisely, any pair of lattice points is connected independently with a probability decaying polynomially in the distance of the vertices with exponent \(d\delta\), for some \(\delta>1\), and there is a non-trivial phase transition \(\beta_c\in(0,\infty)\) in dimension \(d=1\) if and only if \(\delta\leq 2\), see~\cite{NewmanSchulman1986,DCGT2019}.
 Moreover, for \(\delta=2\), the percolation function is discontinuous~\cite{AizenmanNewman1986}, which is rather atypical.
 This generalises to the continuum version.
 It was shown that there always exists a non-trivial phase transition in \(d\geq 2\) as long as the connection function is integrable~\cite{MeesterRoy1996}.
-Further, in the whole subcritical regime the expected number of points in a typical connected component is finite~\cite{Meester1995}, which is sometimes also referred to as a \emph{sharp phase transition}.
-For a detailed overview of the random connection model, we refer the reader to~\cite{MeesterRoy1996}.
-Since we are particularly interested in the long-range effects coming from a connection function that decays polynomially in the distance, we will stick with the name of long-range percolation throughout the paper.
+Further, in the whole subcritical regime the expected number of points in a typical connected component is finite~\cite{Meester1995}, which is sometimes also referred to as a \emph{sharp phase transition}. {However, unlike in the Boolean model, the subcritical phase of this model cannot be appropriately described via the crossings of large annuli~\cite{jacobJahLu2024}.
+Indeed, for instance, if \(\delta<2\) and \(\beta<\beta_c\), then the model is subcritical but still the annulus between balls of radius \(r\) and \(2r\) is crossed with high probability, as all edges are independent and there are roughly of order \(r^{2d}\) pairs of vertices at distance \(r\), each sharing an edge with probability \(r^{-d\delta}\).} For a detailed overview of the random connection model, we refer the reader to~\cite{MeesterRoy1996}.